-Comparative Study of the Fingerprint Pattern among Diabetic (Type 1) & Non-Diabetic Children in Koya City
+Comparative Study of the Fingerprint Pattern among Diabetic (Type 1) and Non-Diabetic Children in Koya City

 Dactyloscopy is a branch of Dermatoglyphics (investigate of epidermal ridges) which includes estimation and classification of unique finger impression patterns for detection.
 The whole unique finger impression patterns are laid down for all time for the third month of the intrauterine living and they continue unchanged throughout life.

 This is, in addition, the period after every organ in the body is finalizing their progress.
 Consequently, a positive link of the dermatoglyphic character through dissimilar diseases like diabetes, mongolism, schizophrenia and leprosy have been correctly reported in the literature.